Confinement Food You Should Avoid While Breastfeeding

 Chocolates and Other Caffeinated Products

 Every woman loves chocolate, and sometimes binging on it is the last solution to the cravings.
 However, coffee, tea, and chocolate contain high levels of caffeine which could cause insomnia and an elevated heartbeat.
-Chocolates also introduce ‘wind’ in the stomach, leading to discomfort and endless crying.
+Chocolates also introduce ‘wind’ in the stomach, leading to discomfort, and even fussiness of your baby.
 You may also have a problem with milk supply if you are used to high caffeine intake.
 Therefore, it is highly advisable to keep your caffeine intake at a minimum while breastfeeding.

 Spicy food cooked using mustard, pepper, and chilli is always hot and delicious.
 However, it can easily cause constipation and haemorrhoids.
 Some children are also allergic to spicy food, so you should monitor the baby’s reaction any time you eat spicy food.

 Thousands of dishes are available for consumption by a breastfeeding mother.
 However, you should be very particular about anything you consume, especially if you have family members with allergic reactions to some foods.
 Thankfully, Singapore confinement catering services can help you tide through this tough time.
-Remember that you are now responsible for your health and that of the baby, so every meal you take should be safe and nutritious for your newborn child.
+Remember that your diet is important in helping your recovery and your baby’s growth to go smoothly, so every meal you take should be safe and nutritious for your newborn child.